-The Flower City Arts Center offers programs in three visual arts areas: Printmaking & Book Arts, Ceramics, and Photography & Digital Arts.
-We produce youth programs, classes and workshops, provide facilities to our studio artists, and exhibit work in our galleries.
+The Flower City Arts Center offers educational programs in a variety of visual arts with an emphasis on three areas: Printmaking & Book Arts, Ceramics, and Photography & Digital Arts.
+We produce youth programs, classes, and workshops, provide facilities to our studio artists, and exhibit work in our galleries.
 We collaborate with community groups for the benefit of all.
-Our photography, ceramics and book arts programs are available to community members of all ages, income and background.
+Our photography, ceramics and book arts programs are available to community members of all ages, incomes and backgrounds.

 The Flower City Arts Center is an Institutional Member of the National Guild for Community Arts Education.